-Policy Vegetation - General #18: Noxious and invasive species are managed, in coordination with Carbon County Weed and Pest District, in a sustainable and effective manner that uses credible data addressing the biology and ecology of the pest and system.
+Policy Vegetation - General #19: Noxious and invasive species are managed, in coordination with Carbon County Weed and Pest District, in a sustainable and effective manner that uses credible data addressing the biology and ecology of the pest and system.

-Policy Vegetation - General #19: Federal agency projects include actions for the prevention, early identification, detection, and aggressive treatments for noxious and invasive species.
+Policy Vegetation - General #20: Federal agency projects include actions for the prevention, early identification, detection, and aggressive treatments for noxious and invasive species.

-Policy Vegetation - General #20: Federal agencies coordinate and communicate all invasive, noxious, pest, or weed management actions with the Carbon County Weed and Pest District.
+Policy Vegetation - General #21: Federal agencies coordinate and communicate all invasive, noxious, weed, or pest management actions with the Carbon County Weed and Pest District.

-Policy Vegetation - General #21: Carbon County Weed and Pest District are consulted on all federal projects' weed management plans.
+Policy Vegetation - General #22: Carbon County Weed and Pest District is consulted on all federal project weed management plans.

-Policy Vegetation - General #22: Federal agencies should identify that invasive species can be native or nonnative plants, animals, aquatic species, or insects.
+Policy Vegetation - General #23: Federal agencies should recognize that invasive species can be native or nonnative plants, animals, aquatic species, or insects.

-Policy Vegetation - General #23: Federal decisions affecting grazing use shall be made based on the best available scientific information that is applicable to the rangeland resources in the local Bureau of Land Management Field Office or US Forest Service Ranger District.
+Policy Vegetation - General #24: Federal decisions affecting grazing use shall be made based on the best available scientific information that is applicable to the rangeland resources in the local Bureau of Land Management Field Office or US Forest Service Ranger District.
 The scientific information and credible data used shall be consistent with standards of the Data Quality Act and legally collected.